UBC-MDS/CardioPredict/README.md

 ## Running Tests with pytest

-To ensure the reliability and correctness of the functionalities in the CardioPredict project, we have provided comprehensive tests in the test/ directory.
-To run these tests, simply navigate to the root of the project in your command line interface and execute pytest.
-This command will automatically discover and run all test files located in the test/ directory that are designed to validate the code in the src/ directory.
+To ensure the reliability and correctness of the functionalities in the CardioPredict project, we have provided comprehensive tests in the [test/](https://github.com/UBC-MDS/CardioPredict/tree/main/tests) directory.
+To run these tests, simply navigate to the root of the project in your command line interface and execute `pytest`.
+This command will automatically discover and run all test files located in the [test/ ](https://github.com/UBC-MDS/CardioPredict/tree/main/tests)directory that are designed to validate the code in the [src/](https://github.com/UBC-MDS/CardioPredict/tree/main/src) directory.

 # Data

 CardioPredict is based on data from the [Framingham Heart Study](https://clinicaltrials.gov/study/NCT00005121), an extensive cohort study that tracks health metrics related to heart disease.
 The full Framingham dataset, encompassing data from the first 32 clinical exams and event follow-up until 2018, is available upon request from the [National Institutes of Health](https://biolincc.nhlbi.nih.gov/studies/framcohort/).

-## Source Data

-For this project, we utilized a refined subset obtained from [Paul Blanche\'s dataset](https://paulblanche.com/files/DataFramingham.html), which contains 1,363 records detailing key health indicators such as age, blood pressure, cholesterol, smoking habits, and occurrences of heart disease.
+For this project, we utilized a refined subset obtained from [Paul Blanche&#39;s dataset](https://paulblanche.com/files/DataFramingham.html), which contains 1,363 records detailing key health indicators such as age, blood pressure, cholesterol, smoking habits, and occurrences of heart disease.

-## Data Overview

 The dataset includes variables such as age, gender, blood pressure, cholesterol levels, and smoking habits, analyzed to predict the likelihood of developing heart disease.